 As the Apollo 13 crew prepared to re-enter Earth’s atmosphere, they released the damaged command module.
 As it drifted away, they saw the extent of the explosion’s damage.

-A company crisis can leave extensive damage too — lost income, laid-off employees, or negative impact on the company’s reputation.
-But, as we reflect on the Apollo 13 mission, we see that the focused and responsible reaction from NASA leaders resulted in saved lives and even boosted the organization’s reputation.
+A company crisis can leave extensive damage too — lost income, laid-off employees, or a negative impact on the company’s reputation.
+But, as we reflect on the Apollo 13 mission, we see that NASA leaders’ focused and responsible reaction resulted in saved lives and even boosted the organization’s reputation.

 The crisis will end.
 To what extent a company survives the crisis and thrives afterward is largely based on how well leaders refocus company priorities, respond with innovation, and clearly communicate to employees and customers.

 Now, more than ever, leaders and businesses must be agile and responsive.
 Want more information on leading through a crisis?
-Visit Leaders Learning from Leaders for quick video tips and practical advice.
-Contact Us to learn more.
+Contact us to discuss your specific needs and challenges.